 Prescription drug abuse is increasingly common.
 For many, routine oral surgery, injury, or illness can quickly lead to dependency on prescription drugs.
 Prescription drug dependency affects a user’s physical, emotional, and psychological health.
 Unfortunately, prescription drug abuse is on the rise in the United States and within the LGBTQ community.
 Many community members may struggle to find safe spaces to offer support in detox and recovery.
 Users may hide drug use from family and friends and engage in harder drugs and drug-seeking behavior.
 Those who attempt to quit cold turkey or detox from prescription drugs at home can easily relapse, overdose, or turn to other addictive substances.
-Luckily, there are LGBTQ drug and alcohol detox centers today to help community members take back control of their lives.
+Luckily, there are LGBTQ drug detox centers in Southern California to help community members regain control of their lives.

 If you or someone you know in the LGBTQ community needs support for drug or alcohol detox, call La Fuente Hollywood Treatment Center for cutting-edge detox and mental health support.
-Start recovery today by calling us at 844.956.3514 or visit us online.
+Start recovery today by calling us at 888.903.9898 or visiting us online.

 Symptoms and Signs of Prescription Drug Abuse

 Prescription drugs can cause changes in a person’s energy, mood, and behavior.
 Painkillers are known to cause mood swings, hostility, and aggression, especially during withdrawal.
 They can affect appetite and sleep and often lead to increased alcohol consumption.
 For many, painkiller dependency leads to other substance abuse.
 Many users may lie and manipulate loved ones and engage in other drug-seeking behavior that is unsafe for themselves and others.
-Drug and alcohol, and detox programs can help an individual safely move on from prescription drug addiction.
+Drug and alcohol, and detox programs can help individuals recover from prescription drug addiction safely.

 Painkillers affect pain receptors in the brain, blocking signals to the brain.
 While this is helpful when recovering from surgery, injury, or illness, the body builds up a tolerance over time.
 With increased tolerance, each dose becomes less effective.
-Over time, someone using prescription drugs needs to increase their dose for the same effect.
-For people struggling with chronic physical or psychological pain, prescription drug abuse happens gradually.
-In the LGBTQ community, self-medicating with prescription drugs for psychological pain is increasingly common.
+Over time, someone using prescription drugs must increase their dose for the same effect.
+Prescription drug abuse happens gradually for people struggling with chronic physical or psychological pain.
+In the LGBTQ community, self-medicating with prescription drugs for psychological distress is increasingly common.

 Prescription Drug Use in the LGBTQ Community